liagkou/AuroraMinds-IDM-Master/README.md

 # License
-The source code of the OLYMPUS open source modules is licensed under the Apache License, Version 2.0.
+The source code of the Aurora Minds open source modules is licensed under the Apache License, Version 2.0.

-# OLYMPUS code repostory
+# Aurora Minds code repostory
-Welcome to the OLYMPUS source code repository!
+Welcome to the Aurora Minds source code repository!

-OLYMPUS addresses the challenges associated to the use of privacy-preserving identity management solutions by establishing an interoperable European identity management framework based on novel cryptographic approaches applied to currently deployed identity management technologies.
-In particular, OLYMPUS employs distributed cryptographic techniques to split up the role of the online IDP over multiple authorities, so that no single authority can impersonate or track its users.
+Aurora Minds addresses the challenges associated to the use of privacy-preserving identity management solutions by establishing an interoperable European identity management framework based on novel cryptographic approaches applied to currently deployed identity management technologies.
+In particular, Aurora Minds employs distributed cryptographic techniques to split up the role of the online IDP over multiple authorities, so that no single authority can impersonate or track its users.

 # Structure
 The project is divided in five sub-projects or modules: [core](core/README.md), [rest-wrapper](rest-wrapper/README.md), [cfp-usecase](cfp-usecase/README.md), [front](front/README.md) and [oidc-demo-idp](oidc-demo-idp/README.md).
-Two demonstration cases are included in this project: an example deployment of a virtual IdP for a specific use case (for both PESTO and dp-ABC approaches) and a demonstrator of the application of OLYMPUS as an identity provider in an OIDC flow.
-More information about the OLYMPUS architecture, functionalities and APIs can be found in the [documentation](https://olympus-idp.readthedocs.io/en/latest/).
+Two demonstration cases are included in this project: an example deployment of a virtual IdP for a specific use case (for both PESTO and dp-ABC approaches) and a demonstrator of the application of Aurora Minds as an identity provider in an OIDC flow.
+More information about the Aurora Minds architecture, functionalities and APIs can be found in the [documentation](https://olympus-idp.readthedocs.io/en/latest/).

 To build the whole project, use the commands:
 >mvn clean